 Raw marks may be adjusted (scaled) to preserve a common standard between examinations.
 Candidates’ total marks across all stations, adjusted/scaled as necessary, will be compared with the overall pass mark.

 They will not be required to pass every station or any particular station.
 However, they will be required to reach a bare minimum pass standard in certain key competency areas which are not directly tested elsewhere in the Part 1 and Part 2 MFOM examinations.
-These may include: candidate’s approach to, and communication with, the patient; their capacity to manage the patient’s concerns; and their ability to take a detailed history, conduct a suitable clinical examination, elicit clinical signs and reach an appropriate diagnosis.
+These will include: candidate’s approach to, and communication with, the patient; their capacity to manage the patient’s concerns; and their ability to take a detailed history, conduct a suitable clinical examination, elicit clinical signs and reach an appropriate diagnosis.